 Stories that deliver meaningful life lessons resonate with audiences.
-But this requires finesse because your readers sense whether a character’s emotions and behaviors portray realistic reactions to plot events.
+But this requires finesse because readers sense whether a character’s emotions and behaviors portray realistic reactions to plot events.

-Scrivener’s Basic Character Sketch
+What’s Wrong with Scrivener’s Basic Character Sketch?

 - Open a New Project in Scrivener